-Conceptual history served Gulkovich to establish a seamless tradition of Judaism.
+Conceptual history helped Gulkovich posit a seamless tradition of Judaism.
 According to him, the Jewish people demonstrated how a culture without a state develops.
 He substantiated his conceptual history in various works on the concept of Hāsid (the pious, the just), working on the thesis of a continuous development of the concept from the Old Testament to Eastern European Hasidism.
 His Jewish-influenced approach was related to non-Jewish conceptual history in several respects.